pantelis/aiml-common/lectures/mdp/mdp-dp-algorithms/value-iteration/_index.md

 ---
-title: Value Iteration
+title: Dynamic Programming Algorithms - Value Iteration
-weight: 106
-draft: false
 ---

-# Value Iteration
+# Dynamic Programming Algorithms - Value Iteration

-In this chapter we will look at an approach called value iteration for the _control_ problem with a _known MDP_.
+In this section we will look at an algorithm called value iteration for the _control_ problem with a _perfectly known MDP_.
 This is similar to the [policy-based]({{<ref "../policy-iteration">}}) that we presume the reader has gone through.

 ![value-iteration-summary](images/value-iteration-summary.png#center)
 *Summary of Value Iteration*